+Case studies

+The next sections present five case studies, using qualitative data from interviews, ethnography and documentary analysis, as described in the methodology section.
+These are presented in a consistent format for ease of reading, and are summarised in Table 3 at the end of the paper.
+Initially, the eruption or crisis is described chronologically.
+There is then a discussion of lessons learned for each case study.
+As noted above, information here is from qualitative data unless referenced otherwise.

 1. Puyehue-Cordón Caulle: Imbalanced resources between nations

 Pre-eruption: The 2011 eruption of Puyehue Cordón Caulle in Chile demonstrated the importance of pre-eruption planning and investment in scientific monitoring.
-Chile was in the process of implementing a five-year programme of intensive monitoring following the 2008 eruption of Chaitén volcano, while Argentina lacked infrastructure for volcano monitoring, and was dependent on information from Chile and from satellite data and ash cloud dispersion models produced by the Buenos Aires VAAC.
-The two countries have different institutional structures for disaster management and scientific advice and different scientific strengths.
+Chile was in the process of implementing a five-year programme of intensive monitoring following the 2008 eruption of Chaitén volcano, while Argentina lacked infrastructure for volcano monitoring, and was dependent on information from Chile, from satellite data and from ash cloud dispersion models produced by the Buenos Aires VAAC.
+The two countries have different institutional structures for disaster management and scientific advice, and different scientific strengths.
 Chile had at the time of the eruption a centralised approach for civil protection, in which operations are run from Santiago, while Argentina has a federal system of governance.
 This meant that while decisions were taken centrally in Chile, they were taken at municipal level in Argentina.
 This made it challenging for scientists and officials in Chile to know who to contact in Argentina: contact with Buenos Aires was of limited use.
 One scientist from Chile commented that it was difficult to understand the multiplicity of institutions in Argentina, for example.

 During the eruption: In June 2011, Puyehue Cordón Caulle erupted explosively, with an estimated VEI of 5 (Bonadonna et al., 2015).
 It produced a large volume of silicic tephra, much of which was rapidly transported by the wind towards Argentina (Bonadonna et al., 2015).
 Locally, this caused problems with structures (houses collapsing as a consequence of the ash loading), public health (volcanic ash can trigger or exacerbate respiratory conditions), agriculture (many animals were killed by heavy ashfall that caused breathing difficulties ) and aviation (Bariloche airport was closed for months, and flights were grounded in Buenos Aires for several weeks).
 Full details of these and other impacts may be found in Elissondo et al. (2015).
 This was not the first Chilean eruption to impact Argentina, and recent analysis of lacustrine deposits has demonstrated the relative regularity of ash impacts in the region most badly affected by the 2011 eruption (Bertrand et al., 2008).